BelkaDev/RofiFtw/README.md

 ## RofiFtw (Rofi for the web)

-Use rofi to perform web search with instantaneous search suggestions  </br>
+Use rofi to perform web search with instant search suggestions  </br>
 As of now, it supports the following websites:</br>
 * Youtube / Google
 * Deezer / Lastfm for music search